 Online Resources for Discipleship

-First UMC uses Facebook Premier to provide online worship services.
-Since our page is public, you are not required to have a Facebook account to view the online worship celebrations.
+First UMC uses Facebook Premier to provide a contemporary online worship service.
+Since our page is public, you are not required to have a Facebook account to view the video.
 Simply go to the church Facebook page, scroll down to the video, and click on it.
 If a dialog box pops-up and asks you to log-in or create an account, you can simply close that box and proceed.
 If you do have Facebook, please "Like" our page and subscribe to notifications.

 Do you want to worship with music throughout the week?
 Our musicians and singers have created contemporary and traditional playlists that are accessible through our church Facebook page.
 In addition, we offer contemporary playlists with songs from popular artists that we sing in worship.
 These can be accessed on YouTube, Apple Music, and Spotify.